 - Dedicated one way GPS tracking devices that send alerts when problems arise such as the Spot Trace

 - LTE Failover Routers that integrate seamlessly with existing network infrastructure, using cloud secure access such as Cradlepoint ARC CBA 850 router.

+We have assisted many government and business entities in our community by providing them with these redundant communications.
+Customers we have served include: City of Irvine, Disney Resorts, Australian Consulate General, Broadcom, The Irvine Company, The Capital Group and many more.
+These companies have enacted a form of Redundant Communications in their Business Continuity Plan and so should you.
+Call us today so we can assist you with your communication needs in your plan!
 Following the 2005 hurricane season, the Asian Tsunami, the earthquake in Pakistan, and the 9/11 terrorist attacks, satellite communications immediately stepped in to fill the communications and command and control gap created by the devastation of the terrestrial network.
 The lack of operable, terrestrial communications infrastructure resulting from these disasters severely impeded command and control functions, and the disaster relief and recovery efforts of emergency personnel.
 Satellites remained on the job and connected emergency personnel and others.
 Satellites provided the basic ‘operability’ that terrestrial networks could not provide following those disasters.